simwim21/curse-of-the-mountain-game/README.md

 ## 2. Overview of the Game

-The game opens with a Main Menu, featuring two buttons: Start and Menu.
+The game opens with a Main Menu.
 Selecting Start launches a Prologue Sequence that sets the tone of the adventure, providing a brief background story:

-    "For centuries the mountain stood silent, its peak shrouded in mysteries and shadows."
+**"For centuries the mountain stood silent, its peak shrouded in mysteries and shadows.
-    "Now there are whispers of an ancient evil disturbing the peace."
+Now there are whispers of an ancient evil disturbing the peace.
-    "The mountain awaits the hero that dares to break this curse..."
+The mountain awaits the hero that dares to break this curse...**

 Following this, the player is shown a still frame of the adventurer before the mountain, marking the beginning of the actual gameplay.